aaditmshah/aaditmshah.github.io/_posts/2013-05-21-standardizing-harmony-classes.md

 See, the original syntax for Harmony classes (simply called [classes](http://wiki.ecmascript.org/doku.php?id=harmony:classes "harmony:classes [ES Wiki]")) was considered too verbose.
 Hence they came up with a new syntax and called it [minimal classes](http://wiki.ecmascript.org/doku.php?id=strawman:minimal_classes "strawman:minimal_classes [ES Wiki]").
 Being yet dissatisfied they simplified the syntax even further, calling it [maximally minimal classes](http://wiki.ecmascript.org/doku.php?id=strawman:maximally_minimal_classes "strawman:maximally_minimal_classes [ES Wiki]").
 Fortunately they ran out of superlatives so I believe that this is the final syntax.
 Let's cross our fingers and pray it doesn't change.

 Unfortunately they spent too much time deciding on the syntax of the language and too little time on the actual semantics.
-Hence although we have _maximally mimimal syntax_ yet we have _maximally inconsistent semantics_.
+Hence although we have _maximally mimimal syntax_ yet we have _maximally brittle semantics_.
 Semantics is much more important than syntax.
 Ask any LISP programmer.
 JavaScript semantics is much more important because it must be backwards compatible and easy to read, write and understand.

 ## New Semantics for Maximally Minimal Classes ##